-14. Any person whose registration has been cancelled, must return his or her registration certificate to the registrar within 30 days from the date on which he or she is directed by the registrar in writing to do so.
+14. Any person whose registration has been cancelled, must return his or her registration certificate to the chief executive officer within 30 days from the date on which he or she is directed by the chief executive officer in writing to do so.

-Grievance procedure in relation to registration or fees
+Grievance procedure in relation to registration

-15. (1) If a committee of the council refuses to register a person or cancels his or her registration (other than a cancellation in terms of sections 12(6)(c) or 21(8)(a)), that person may, on payment of the prescribed fee and within 30 days, appeal to the council against that decision.
+15. (1) If a committee of the council refuses to register a person or cancels his or her registration (other than a cancellation in terms of sections 12(6)(c) or 21(8)(a)) that person may, on payment of the prescribed fees and within 30 days, appeal to the council against that decision.

-(2) The council must, at its first ensuing meeting but at least 60 days after the receipt of the appeal, decide on the appeal and provide the appellant with reasons for its decision.

-(3) If an appeal lies against the refusal of a committee to renew the registration of a registered person, the registration of that person may not be cancelled until the appeal has been decided.
+- (2) The council must, at its first ensuing council meeting, but at least within 60 days after the receipt of the appeal, decide on the appeal and provide the appellant with reasons for its decision. - (3) If an appeal lies against the refusal of a committee to renew the registration of a registered person, the registration of that person may not be cancelled until the appeal has been decided.